 A secondary component of a nation consists of outsiders who have been “naturalized,” i.e., who have become part of the nation through intermarriage and cultural assimilation.
 Ethnonationalists hold that it is the right of the nation in the primary sense to determine who can be naturalized, and how many.
 If a nation wishes to preserve and propagate itself through time, it needs to keep naturalizations to a small number of people, and these people need to be as racially and culturally similar as possible to the original population.

-Second, to ride the National Populist wave, we have to be genuine National Populists.
+Second, to ride the national populist wave, we must be genuine national populists.
 That means that we need to curtail and discard some features of the contemporary ethnonationalist movement, namely anti-populist forms of elitism and residual free-market liberalism.

-It is very easy to dismiss liberal democracy, given how badly it works today.
-But as Alain de Benoist has pointed out, if we actually had direct democracy on issues like trade and immigration, we’d have much better policies than we do today.
-If people could vote, day-by-day, with their smartphones, on matters of policy, we’d have better policies than we get with representative democracy.
+It’s easy to dismiss representative democracy, given how badly it works today.
+But as Alain de Benoist has pointed out, if we actually had direct democracy on issues like trade and immigration, we’d have much better policies.
+If people could vote on matters of policy, day-by-day, with their smartphones, we’d have better outcomes than we get with representative democracy.
 That’s a sobering truth.

 In my essay “Notes on Populism, Elitism, and Democracy,” I employ arguments from Aristotle’s Politics to argue that an ethnostate should have a strong element of democracy.
 The standard of justice is the common good of a people, and a genuine people is an ethnic group.
 To say that the common good of a people is the standard of justice is equivalent to saying that the people is sovereign.